-To me battle is defined as solving a problem.
+To me Battle is defined as solving a problem.
 The three greatest strategists were Sun Tzu, Carl von Clausewitz and Baron de Jomini.
-They have different thoughts on winning a battle:
+They have different thoughts on winning battle:

 Baron de Jomini would say “you attack your enemy at his weakest point without mercy”.

 Carl von Clausewitz would say “it depends on the circumstances.
 You need to be able to adapt to the changing battlefield”.